 3. Sandro Botticelli

 Botticelli, another Early Renaissance painter, is known for famous paintings such as his Birth of Venus.
 His mystic Nativity shows the baby Jesus reaching up to Mary and oblivious of all his visitors.
-At the top the golden dome of heaven is open and twelve angels crowd around.
-In the foreground, three pairs of angels and men embrace while among their feet demons scuttle for shelter in the underworld through cracks in the rocks!
+At the top, the golden dome of heaven is open and twelve angels crowd around it.
+In the foreground, three pairs of angels and men embrace, while among their feet demons scuttle for shelter in the underworld through cracks in the rocks!

 4. Benvenuto Tisi

-In this Nativity scene by the Late-Rennaisance-Mannerist, Benvenuto Tisi, my favourite details have to be the tiny dog and despondent monkey.
-What a treat.
+In this Nativity scene by the Late-Rennaisance-Mannerist, Benvenuto Tisi, my favorite details have to be the tiny dog and despondent monkey.
+What a treat!

 5. Bernardino Luini

 This North Italian painter is said to have worked with Leonardo Da Vinci!
 What's your favourite detail of the nativity scene?
 The soft fur on the donkey's nose?
 The pink angel wings and delicate tutu?
 The starry night in the background?

 6. Bruegel the Elder